-The roles and responsibilities of the different parties are e described in more detail below.
-The foles and responsionnes or the anneren . parties are acochoca m more actail below.
+The role es and responsibilities of the differen parties are described in n more detail below. cs una responsibilities or the unreren i pui ties uie acsenbean more actan below.

 Energy Management Group Chair Group CFO Tasks Adopting Kesko's energy efficiency targets and monitoring the progress of energy efficiency work.
 Defining and adopting an energy procurement policy.
 Decisions on any necessary corrective measures.
 Meetings In February after the turn of the year, more often if necessary